-If used well within the customer journey, reviews can help shoppers to find the product they want, and provide the reassurance needed to make the final decision to purchase.
+If used well within the customer journey and during the best days for ecommerce sales, reviews can help shoppers to find the product they want, and provide the reassurance needed to make the final decision to purchase.

 Many sites will simply place a list of reviews on product pages, but the presentation of reviews and use of such content around the site can make a big difference.

 Here, I’ll look at how Home Depot and other sites make the most of consumer reviews…

 A customer review is a form of ecommerce feedback, evaluating a product or service made by a consumer who has had an experience.

 Dedicated review sites, such as G2, Trust Pilot, Yelp and Tripadvisor are utilised by companies who want to provide an online customer-driven description of their services and products, to drive interest and authenticity.